 - Supporting orthopaedic residency programs to expand diversity tools and education.

-In addition, Charles L. Nelson, MD, FAOA, Julie Samora, MD, MPH and Lisa Lattanza, MD, FAOA were appointed to serve the AOA as Diversity Liaisons.
+In addition, Charles L. Nelson, MD, FAOA, Julie Samora, MD, PhD, MPH and Lisa Lattanza, MD, FAOA were appointed to serve the AOA as Diversity Liaisons.
 In this role, these individuals will coordinate diversity content/activities within AOA programs and serve as advocates for increasing gender, racial, and ethnic diversity perspectives throughout AOA programming.
 They will liaise with other organizations to explore opportunities of collaboration and serve as AOA’s information source for important and relevant opportunities to expand and/or partner on diversity and inclusion initiatives.